dastaeren/03230051_BIA101_CAP2/README.md

    26% : 10% PF and 16% Pension
    30%: 14% PF and 16% Pension

-5.The Group Insurance Scheme (GIS), also known as the Group Saving Linked-Insurance (GSLI), is the most low-cost Group Life Insurance plan for the government, corporate, organisations, private firms, employees and armed forces.
+5. The Group Insurance Scheme (GIS), also known as the Group Saving Linked-Insurance (GSLI), is the most low-cost Group Life Insurance plan for the government, corporate, organisations, private firms, employees and armed forces.
 For example, for a Sum Assured of Nu 200,000, a member/employee eligible for GIS/GSLI has to pay only Nu 200 per month.
 Similarly, an employee availing the scheme for a Sum Assured of Nu 400,000 will only have to pay Nu 400 per month.

-6.Education allowance up to a max of Nu.
+6. Education allowance up to a max of Nu.
 350,000 per child.

 7. Income slab and its's tax rates
     Up to Nu.
 300,000                0%